nathanielBellamy/my_website/README.md

 - password for site
 - `localhost` and `remotedev` only

+### local SPA development
+- `cd` into root of SPA
+- `npm run dev`
+- serves hot-updated SPA on localhost:5173
+- see SPA's `package.json` for more build options

 ### Made with: RustWasm, Go, Svelte, Typescript, WebGL, Vite, Tailwind, Flowbite